-If you want to save the content of an email outside of your inbox, the best file format to choose is probably PDF as it is widely used and it can be shared and viewed across all platforms, including Windows PCs, Macs, iOS, and Android devices.
+If you want to save the content of an email outside of your inbox, the best file format to choose is probably PDF, as it is widely used and can be shared and viewed across all platforms, including Windows PC, Mac, iOS, and Android devices.

-In this post, I will show you how to save an email as PDF from your iPhone, iPad, or Mac, without having to use a third-party application.
-You will then be able to either share this PDF with someone, or save it locally on your device or your computer.
+In this post, we show you how to save an email as a PDF from your iPhone, iPad, or Mac, without using a third-party application.
+You will then be able to either share this PDF with someone or save it locally on your device or your computer.

 For this tutorial, we will assume that you are using the default Mail application on your iPhone, iPad, or Mac.
 Most third-party email clients have their own feature to print an email to PDF, so the method depends greatly on the app you use.
 But if you use the stock Mail app, these instructions will work perfectly for you.

 How to convert an email to PDF on iPhone and iPad

 The screenshots in this part of the guide were taken on an iPhone, but the steps are identical on the iPad.